ThomasJScott3/Housing-Market-Project-1/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Weighted_Interest_Rate_vs_LTV_Heatmap.png"></p>
 And now for a moment of intellectual honesty.
 This finding actually challenges the main cusp of our argument.
 There is an inverse correlation of less and -.1 between interest rates and loan to value ratio.
 This might cause the reader to reject our findings, however I would urge them to consider our other findings with regard to increased loan to value ratios.
-What this tells us is that our assumptions may have been incorrect, but it further reinforces that there is a lopsided housing market in place.
+There are multiple factors that may have lead to this due to outside influences on the market.

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Investor_vs_Cashout_Heatmap.png"></p>
 This was actually a bit of a surprise as well.
 We were not expecting an inverse relationship between the occurance rate of cash out refinances and origination of loans for investor properties.
 Based on our research, cash out refinances are a popular tool among real estate investors to tap into the equity of their properties and finance improvements.
 More research is resquired in the future.
 Bear in mind that Federal Housing Finance Agency has instituted <a href="https://www.housingwire.com/articles/white-house-aware-of-issues-over-investment-properties">a 7 percent cap on second homes and investment properties</a> which may be playing a role here.
 Nonetheless, we recommend caution in this area.
+Investors may just use other tools to access the capital in thier homes than a cah out refinance.

 #### Secondary Axis Plots